 Waterfall Number 3: The Dam

-The vendor who we hired the life jackets from explained we could not miss waterfall three as not many people can be bothered to make the trek so it would be blissfully quiet.
+The vendor at the entry kiosk explained we could not miss waterfall three as not many people can be bothered to make the trek so it would be blissfully quiet.
 What he didn’t explain was that it was bloody hard work – especially before 9 am and without breakfast.

 You will cross a small bamboo bridge (which I didn’t even attempt due to fear of falling off onto the rocks) instead I walked through the water.
 Following this, it is a tough climb to the third and final cascade – the dam.